 “God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.”

-To summarise my life views, I’d describe myself as an agnostic, but with interests in Christian existentialism, as well as Jungian psychology, stoicism, and esotericism.
+To summarise my life views, I am interested in Christianity, existentialism, as well as Jungian psychology, stoicism, and esotericism (alchemy, hermeticism).

 I encourage you to continue your journey and keep exploring to see what is right for you.
 You are on the right path.